Ceramicbloon/Lasa-Project/README.md

 Disclaimer:
-I am by no means a graphic artist.
+I am by no means a graphic, nor a sound artists.

-I don't know how to use a online drawing program for my icons, nor I am able to draw them.

-However, I am good at importing from flaticon.

-All the icons I used are from flaticon, and attributes are below:
+All the icons I used are from flaticon and all the sounds from Zapsplat.

-I also took some equations from the internet because I know nothing about calculus, physics, and other kinds of advanced subjects.
+Attributes are listed below:

 Everything else is purely by me.